-COVID-19 has already affected two-thirds of Australians: is a summer wave coming?
+COVID-19 has already affected two-thirds of Australians: Is a summer wave coming?

 With the scrapping of mask mandates, border closures and daily updates in recent months, it seems as though the is virtually over.

-But states across Australia are reporting increasing case numbers and the emergence of new sublineages of the highly contagious Omicron variant, and research has found at least two-thirds of Australians have had the virus.
+But states across Australia are reporting increasing case numbers and the emergence of of the highly contagious Omicron variant, and research has found at least two-thirds of Australians have had the virus.

 So are we on the cusp of a new COVID-19 wave, and did it ever really go away?